Control (video game): Downloadable content

-Additional smaller, non-narrative content has been released.
-The first, "Expeditions", was released as a free update on 12 December 2019, and presents standalone missions of various difficulty with power-up items for their character.
-A free update, released alongside the "AWE" DLC but available for all players, increased the number of control points, or "hard" checkpoints in the game where saving the game is possible, including adding ones before boss fights, as well as several "soft" checkpoints where players can restart without having to travel back to a control point should Jesse die.
-A new "assist mode" was also added to allow for the player to have more control on customizing the game's difficulty, with Remedy intending this to make it possible for novice players to complete the game.
+Smaller, non-narrative content has also been released.
+Photo Mode for the game was released in October 2019.
+"Expeditions", which presents standalone missions of various difficulty with power-up items for their character, was released as a free update on 12 December 2019.
+There are three difficulty tiers, the most-difficult tiers provide better rewards, and each run lasts for up to 25 minutes.
+A free update that was released alongside "AWE" increased the number of control points or hard checkpoints where saving is possible, adding control points before boss fights, as well as several "soft" checkpoints where players can restart without having to return to a control point should Jesse die.
+A new "assist mode" was added to allow the player to have more control over customizing the difficulty; Remedy intended this update to make game completion possible for novice players.